palnitin12345/Airbnb-EDA/README.md

 Dataset

-The dataset used in this project is a collection of Airbnb listings, obtained from source.
+The dataset used in this project is a collection of Airbnb listings, obtained from Almabetter.
 It includes the following attributes:

 id: Unique identifier for each listing
 name: Title or name of the listing